coizioc/bandcamp-stream-helper/README.md

 * `--skiplong`.
 Skips songs longer than `--maxlen`.
 Default behavior is to truncate songs to `--maxlen`.
 * `--maxlen`.
 Maximum length for songs (in seconds) before truncation/skipping.
 Default is 360 seconds (6 minutes).

+The program will output a history.txt file containing the url's of all the albums that have been played, a curr_song.txt that has the artist and song time of the currently playing song, and a 256x256 curr_album.png that contains the current song's album cover.